chadrem/spinal_tap/README.md

     SpinalTap.start

 By default it will listen for TCP connections on 127.0.0.1:9000.
 You should be able to telnet into your process and type 'help' to view the default list of commands.
+Spinal Tap uses threads so that it runs in the background of your application.

+SpinalTap.start accepts the following options:

+    :host => The address to listen on (default: 127.0.0.1).
+    :port => The port to listen on (default: 9000).

 You can stop the spinal tap server at any time:

     SpinalTap.stop

-SpinalTap.start accepts options:

-    :host => The address to listen on (default: 127.0.0.1).
-    :port => The port to listen on (default: 9000).

 # Contributing to Spinal Tap: